 Chris Mohr | Colorado-Wyoming District Co-Director/Regional Development Director

 Chris Mohr fell in love with Wagner music dramas at the age of twelve and composed a Mass at the same age.
 At the age of 17 he completed a fully orchestrated oratorio, then a Bach-style cantata for his wedding to Karen in 1983.
 Chris hosted an opera program on the old commercial KVOD Radio every Sunday evening for fifteen years.
 His music drama, From the Realm of the Shadow, was recorded with the National Symphony and Choir of Ukraine in 1997, released on Naxos Records in 2001, and received its first live New York performance at the Riverside Church Theatre in May of 2013.
 Chris was on the board and chaired the long-range planning committee at the Denver Lyric Opera Guild, as well as implementing their Outreach Program.
-For the Laffont Competition, he helps Karen with the newsletter and works on development/fundraising for the organization.
+For the Laffont Competition, he and his wife Karen create the newsletter and work on development/fundraising for the organization.
 Chris and Karen have attended over 400 live operas together and almost never miss a Met HD performance!